KennaSecurity/Viper/README.md

 ## Configuration and Customization

-In the default configuration VIPER will pull all the CVES from the VI+ database and save them in both a JSON(L) file and a CSV.
+In the default configuration VIPER will pull all the vulnerability definitions from the VI+ database and save them in both a JSON(L) file and a CSV.

-You can edit this date line to only pull CVEs that were updated in the AP after the stated date:
+You can edit this date line to only pull vulnerability definitions that were updated in the AP after the stated date:

 `updated_since = '2000-01-01T00:00:00+0000'`